EDUCBA

 2. Show an Index

-The command used to see the details of an index created on a base table is using below, which shows the details like index table name, base table and column name on which index is created, and also the type of index handler used ( whether compact or Bitmap)
+Use the following command to view the details of an index you created on a base table.
+This command will display information such as the index table name, the base table name, the name of the column on which you created the index, and the type of index handler you have used (compact or Bitmap).

 Show formatted index on base_table_name